-The textbook "Mathematical Logic through Python" presents a new approach to teaching the material of a basic Logic course to undergraduate Computer Science students, tailored to the unique intuitions and strengths of this cohort of students.
+The textbook "Mathematical Logic through Python" presents a new approach to teaching the material of a basic Logic course to undergraduate Computer Science students, bringing Mathematical Logic into the comfort zone of the ever-growing population of programming-savvy students by tapping into their unique intuitions and strengths.

 The code needed to implement the projects in the book, which also includes documented skeletons for all of the functions/methods to be implemented, as well as a comprehensive array of unit tests, can be downloaded here.
 (Version 3.7 or higher of the Python programming language is required.)

 The API of the software suite developed throughout the book can be viewed here.